 [ ] Plan party decorations and table centerpiece.

-TWO WEEKS before party
+TWO WEEKS before the graduation party

 [ ] Make music arrangements (speakers, iPod dock, playlist, karaoke, etc.).